clemdemort/WMsetup/README.md

 # WMsetup
-A tool to rapidly set up my DWM configuration
+A tool to rapidly set up my DWM configuration in arch linux